 “Brachycephalic breeds require experienced owners and this resource will allow viewers to make an informed decision as to whether these breeds are right for them and will alert them to what they should be looking out for when buying a dog.”

-To view the online learning resources interested parties can subscribe for free to the Kennel Club Academy at www.kcacademy.org.uk.
+Visit the Kennel Club Academy to view the online learning resources that interested parties can subscribe for free.